 Many people who are stopped for DUI want to know if they can get a lawyer’s advice before undergoing testing.
 Only a few states allow a driver to contact a lawyer, and even then, this must happen within a maximum 30-minute timeframe.

 Have you been stopped for a DUI?
-Tell your story to the DUI lawyers at the Law Offices of Michael L. Brown, Jr. We’ll make sure your rights are preserved throughout the process.
+Tell your story to the DUI attorneys at the Law Offices of Michael L. Brown, Jr. We’ll make sure your rights are preserved throughout the process.